Drugs for the treatment of bone diseases - other drugs affecting bone structure and mineralisation. ATC code:

 The carcinogenic potential of denosumab has not been evaluated in long-term animal studies.

-In another study of cynomolgus monkeys dosed with denosumab throughout pregnancy at systemic exposures 12-fold higher than the human dose, there were increased stillbirths and postnatal mortality; abnormal bone growth resulting in reduced bone strength, reduced haematopoiesis, and tooth malalignment; absence of peripheral lymph nodes; and decreased neonatal growth.
-A no observed adverse effect level for reproductive effects was not established.
-Following a 6 month period after birth, bone related changes showed recovery and there was no effect on tooth eruption.
-However, the effects on lymph nodes and tooth malalignment persisted, and minimal to moderate mineralisation in multiple tissues was seen in one animal (relation to treatment uncertain).
-There was no evidence of maternal harm prior to labour; adverse maternal effects occurred infrequently during labour.
+In a study of cynomolgus monkeys dosed with denosumab throughout pregnancy at AUC exposures 12-fold higher than the human dose (120 mg every 4 weeks), there were increased stillbirths and postnatal mortality; abnormal bone growth resulting in reduced bone strength, reduced haematopoiesis, and tooth malalignment; absence of peripheral lymph nodes; and decreased neonatal growth.
+There was no evidence of maternal harm prior to labour.
+Following a recovery period from birth to 6 months of age, the effects on bone returned to normal; there were no adverse effects on tooth eruption; and minimal to moderate mineralisation in multiple tissues was seen in one recovery animal.
+Adverse maternal effects occurred infrequently during labour.
 Maternal mammary gland development was normal.

 In preclinical bone quality studies in monkeys on long-term denosumab treatment, decreases in bone turnover were associated with improvement in bone strength and normal bone histology.